michaellinch/Natural_Language_Processing/README.md

 ## 1. Dataset Preparation

-The Amazon Luxury Beauty dataset was loaded from the compressed JSON file and converted into a Pandas DataFrame.
+The Amazon Luxury Beauty dataset was loaded from the compressed JSON file (`Luxury_Beauty_5.json.gz`) and converted into a Pandas DataFrame.

-The review text (`reviewText`) was selected as the primary field for NLP analysis.
+The review text (`reviewText`) was selected as the primary feature for subsequent NLP analysis.

 ---

 ## 2. Text Preprocessing

-A preprocessing pipeline was created to clean the review text before applying NLP techniques.
+A preprocessing pipeline was developed to clean and standardize customer reviews before analysis.

 The preprocessing steps include: